-- weberwall brick flexible mineral brick slips, supplied in standard size of dimensions 65 by 215 by 5 mm with a nominal weight of 6 kg·m-2 and formed of a sheet comprising brick slips pre-pressed on glass fibre mesh-reinforcement.
-Available as straight and corner brick-slips in a range of colours - weberwall brick pointing mortar pointing mortar a polymer-modified, dry powder, cement-based mortar for use with weberwall brick.
+- weberwall brick flexible mineral brick slips, supplied in standard size of dimensions 65 mm by 215 mm by 5 mm with a nominal weight of 6 kg·m-2 and formed of a sheet comprising brick slips prepressed on glass fibre mesh-reinforcement.
+Available as straight brick-slips and corner brick-slips, in a range of colours - weberwall brick pointing mortar- a polymer-modified, dry powder, cement-based mortar for use with weberwall brick.